Anirudh-p1107/House_price/README.md

 | sqft_lot | 0.018 | 11 |
 | street | 0.009 | 12 |
 | statezip | 0.008 | 13 |

+## Graphs & Visualizations
+- **Bar Plot**: A bar plot is used to visualize the grade's of prices based on the house price.
+- **Predicted vs Actual Prices**: A Scatter plot and Bar plot used to compare predicted and actual prices.

 ## Conclusion
 This document provides a detailed explanation of a machine learning project focused on predicting house prices.
 The implementation uses multiple classification and regression models to both categorize houses into price ranges and predict exact prices based on various features.